danielasakpa/danielasakpa/README.md

-- 📖 I’m currently mastering JavaScript and node.js
+. 📖 I’m currently mastering JavaScript and node.js
+-
--  I love building new things
+.
+I love building new things
+-
+. 📫 You can reach <a href="mailto:danielasakpa@gmaile.com">me</a>
--  🐙 Developer work experience
+-
-- :raising_hand_man: currently looking for a mentor :smiley:
+. :raising_hand_man: currently looking for a mentor :smiley:

 <h2>Languages & Tools I Use:</h2>